apache/incubator-pegasus-website/_clients/java-client.md

   * @return PegasusClientInterface PegasusClientInterface.
   * @throws PException throws exception if any error occurs.
   */
-public static PegasusClientInterface getSingletonClient() throws PException；
+public static PegasusClientInterface getSingletonClient() throws PException;

 /**
   * Get the singleton client instance with customized config path.
 After used, should call